fadawar/fadawar.github.io/_posts/2018-02-13-how-to-split-traffic-on-globalprotect-vpn-on-mac-os-automatically-right-after-connecting.md

 * How to split traffic based on IP addresses
 * How to do traffic splitting automatically after GlobalProtect agent connects to VPN

-I will only focus on Mac OS but simalar steps can be taken also on other operating systems.
+I will only focus on Mac OS but similar steps can be taken also on other operating systems.

 Traffic split with GlobalProtect
 --------------------------------